ivnvxd/pyquest/markdown/18_devops.md

 AWS's extensive global cloud infrastructure allows it to offer high computing power, storage, and bandwidth at economies of scale that individual companies would find difficult to achieve on their own.
 This makes AWS a powerful platform for hosting applications, running large-scale data processing jobs, and building sophisticated, scalable applications.

-#### Azure <a id="azure"></a>
+### Azure <a id="azure"></a>

-_Microsoft Azure_, commonly referred to as Azure, is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.
+[Microsoft Azure](https://azure.microsoft.com/en-us), commonly referred to as Azure, is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services through Microsoft-managed data centers.
 It provides software as a service (SaaS), platform as a service (PaaS), and infrastructure as a service (IaaS) and supports many different programming languages, tools, and frameworks, including both Microsoft-specific and third-party software and systems.

 _Core Azure Services:_